riteshghosh01/Human-target/README.md

 classifying human activities including walking, running, or standing.

-Human action detection&#39;s complexity results from elements including variations in body posture, occlusions, lighting conditions, and different camera angles.
+Human action detection's complexity results from elements including variations in body posture, occlusions, lighting conditions, and different camera angles.
 Building a strong and precise detection system calls for sophisticated algorithms able to handle such difficulties in actual situations.